 Pricing and features

-Other than being available on a variety of platforms (iOS, Android, Windows 8, and OSX), Hotspot Shield does not offer much in the way of fancy features.
-You can however choose between Cisco DLTS and OpenVPN encryption (although why any tech-savvy person would want to choose anything other than OpenVPN is beyond us), and can select to connect to servers in a number of countries.
+Other than being available on a variety of platforms (iOS, Android, Windows 8, and OSX), VPN Shield does not offer much in the way of fancy features.
+You can, however, choose between Cisco DLTS and OpenVPN encryption (although why any tech-savvy person would want to choose anything other than OpenVPN is beyond us), and can select to connect to servers in a number of countries.

-Payment is made through in-app purchases, or through the Windows 8 app store (we don’t know how OSX purchases are mad).
+Payment is made through in-app purchases, or through the Windows 8 app store (we don’t know how OSX purchases are made).

 Privacy and security